google/crosvm/docs/book/src/devices/index.md

 # Devices

-This document lists emulated devices in crosvm.
+This chapter describes emulated devices in crosvm.
+These devices work like hardware for the guest.

+## List of devices

+Here is a (non-comprehensive) list of emulated devices provided by crosvm.

-## Emulated Devices
+### Emulated Devices

 - [`CMOS/RTC`] - Used to get the current calendar time.
 - [`i8042`] - Used by the guest kernel to exit crosvm.
 - [`serial`] - x86 I/O port driven serial devices that print to stdout and take input from stdin.

-## VirtIO Devices
+### VirtIO Devices

 - [`balloon`] - Allows the host to reclaim the guest's memories.
 - [`block`] - Basic read/write block device.